kvasnetskyi/AppClipsDemo/README.md

 # AppClips
 **AppClips** – technology that allows users to use the valuable functionality of an app, without having to install it first.
 It is a small part of the app (less than 10 Mb) that can be called up and used exactly when it comes in handy.

-For more information, you can read the presentation [presentation](https://drive.google.com/file/d/1gDve6U5wsDtA8voAgUDaALYzpa0-MtbD/view?usp=sharing).
+For more information, you can read the [presentation](https://drive.google.com/file/d/1gDve6U5wsDtA8voAgUDaALYzpa0-MtbD/view?usp=sharing).

 # Discovery
 In order to use App Clip, it must be discovered.